replicatedhq/replicated-docs/docs/intro-replicated.md

 ## KOTS

 Replicated KOTS installs and manages applications in a Kubernetes cluster.
-You can use KOTS to deploy Kubernetes applications or Helm charts securely to the following Kubernetes cluster environments:
+You can use KOTS to deploy Kubernetes applications securely to the following Kubernetes cluster environments:

 - Existing clusters
 - Embedded clusters created by Replicated kURL.
 See [kURL](#kurl) below.
-- Air gapped clusters
+- Air gapped clusters (existing and embedded)

-KOTS is an open source project that is maintained by Replicated.
-For more information, see the [kots](https://github.com/replicatedhq/kots) repository in GitHub.
+Your application can use Helm charts, standard manifest files, or Kubernetes opertators.

 ### Admin Console